 Aligned Hatha – Students build a strong foundation through essential yoga postures, principles of alignment, and breathing techniques to ease tension, increase flexibility, and build strength.
 Class typically focuses on a certain area of the body and sometimes works towards a peak pose.
 Form and action within the pose are emphasized through longer holds and props.
 Options are given within poses to adapt to your unique needs.

-Hatha Flow – This class is similar to Aligned Hatha and while both classes include alignment cues and flowing movements, there is more emphasis on connecting fluid movement with breath in this class.
+Flow Yoga & Movement – This class is similar to Aligned Hatha with more emphasis on connecting fluid movement with breath in this class.
+Build mobility and stability while paying particular attention to movements that will help with our everyday lives.

 We also hold special classes for beginners: